hambeh/breast-cancer-risk-prediction/README.md

 sklearn           0.18.2

 ## Steps in running the source codes
-1- XGBoost optimization: These python codes could be run in parallel.
+1- XGBoost optimization using training subset: These python codes could be run in parallel.

 **xgboost_optimization_0.py**:  Gird search over n_estimators = [50, 100], max_depth = [2, 4, 6, 8] and learning_rate = [0.001, 0.01, 0.1].